Who is

 1992-2009

-The key insight from this period: the power of a brand opens doors, but it is the maturity of the leader and the systematic nature of the processes that convince the client to stay for the long haul.
-I started "in the trenches," teaching salespeople how to overcome the fear of rejection, and ended up creating self-developing systems and managing cross-cultural transformations on a national scale.
+The key insight from this period: the power of a brand opens doors – but it is the maturity of the managers and the systematic nature of the business processes that convince customers to stay in the long term.

 BMW Accordion